Your Financial Future:

 If you are divorced, but your marriage lasted 10 years or longer, you can receive benefits on your ex-spouse's record (even if he or she has remarried).
 If you remarry, however, you generally cannot collect benefits on your former spouse's record unless your later marriage ends (whether by death, divorce or annulment).
 Your benefit as a divorced spouse is equal to one-half of your ex-spouse's full retirement age amount (or disability benefit) if you start receiving benefits at your full retirement age.
 The benefits do not include any delayed retirement credits your ex-spouse may receive.
 The benefit you are entitled to receive based on your ex-spouse's work must also be less than the benefit you would receive on your own work record.
 You do not receive the total amount of both benefits but rather you receive whichever is the higher amount.

 9. Can I work while receiving Social Security Benefits?

 You can get Social Security retirement or survivor benefits and work at the same time.
-However, if you are younger than full retirement age and make more than the Social Security yearly earnings limit, Social Security will reduce your benefit.
-For example, if you are under full retirement age for the entire year, Social Security will deduct $1 from your benefit payments for every $2 you earn above the annual limit (For 2017, the annual limit is $16,920.)
-Starting with the month you reach full retirement age, Social Security will not reduce your benefits no matter how much you earn.
+However, if you claim your benefit before full retirement age and make more than the Social Security yearly earnings limit, Social Security will reduce your benefit.
+For example, if you are under full retirement age for the entire year, Social Security will deduct $1 from your benefit payments for every $2 you earn above the annual limit (For 2017, annual limit is $16,920).
+But this is only a benefit reduction in the short run; your benefit will be increased at your full retirement age to account for benefits withheld due to earlier earnings.
+If claim your benefit at full retirement age or later and still earn income, your benefit will not be impacted no matter how much you earn.